4ms/metamodule-plugin-sdk/docs/plugin-mm-json.md

   plugin file name stem will be used (e.g. `CoolModular-v1.2.mmplugin` => `CoolModular`).
 Required for website listing.

-- `MetaModuleBrandSlug`: This is the brand slug that uniquely identifies your plugin brand.
-The brand slug is used when opening a patch file to determine which plugins to find the modules.
-It's also used when saving a patch file.
-  If present, this must match the brand slug used in patch files.
-For VCV Rack ports this must be the same as the VCV Rack slug.
-Putting a value here will override the `slug` value found in the `plugin.json` file, and if that's not found then the brand slug will default to the file name stem (as described above).
-For VCV Rack ports, this is usually not populated.
-Required for native plugins.
+- `MetaModuleBrandSlug`: **If your plugin also has a VCV Rack version, then do not use this field.** For native plugins, this is where you set your brand slug, and it's required.
+  *Note: If you populate this field for a non-native plugins, then we will ask for an explanation before releasing it because it can cause confusion and incompatibility with VCV Rack if used improperly.*

-- `MetaModuleBrandAliases`: This is a list of slugs that should be considered as the same plugin when opening a patch file.
+- `MetaModuleBrandAliases`: **This is a rarely used field, and should not be used unless you have a specific reason** (usually involving some legacy plugin or 3rd party author's work).
+If you're not sure, just leave this field out of your `plugin-mm.json`.
+This field is a list of slugs that should be considered as the same plugin when opening a patch file.
 In the example json file above, there are three aliases: "4ms-company", "4MS" and "4msVCV".
 If we open a patch file that asks for a module named "4msVCV:SuperVCO" then the MetaModule will first look for a plugin called "4msVCV", and if it doesn' find that then it will scan the aliases of all plugins until it finds one that has "4msVCV" for an alias.
 If two plugins happen to have the same alias, then either one might get used depending on the order that the plugins were loaded.
 So make sure to choose aliases that will definitely be used only by your brand.

 - `MetaModulePluginMaintainer`
 - `MetaModulePluginMaintainerEmail`